ItsYaBoyJG/ChatApp/README.md

 Information on the version with Flutter WebRTC can be found [here](https://github.com/ItsYaBoyJG/ChatApp/blob/main/chat_app_w_flutter_webrtc/readme.md).

-Information on the version using the StreamVideo api can be found [here](https://github.com/ItsYaBoyJG/ChatApp/blob/main/chat_app_w_stream_video/README.md).
+Information on the version using the StreamVideo API can be found [here](https://github.com/ItsYaBoyJG/ChatApp/blob/main/chat_app_w_stream_video/README.md).